agcheyne/MCP_test/conda.md

 ## install
 These four commands download the latest 64-bit version of the Linux installer, rename it to a shorter file name, silently install, and then delete the installer:

-**Note: we should not install in home, change the <WORKDISK> path here to your workdisk area instead** for example mine would be <WORKDISK> -> /w/work5/home/andrewc
+**Note: we should not install in home, change the "<WORKDISK>" path here to your workdisk area instead**

+for example mine would be <WORKDISK> -> /w/work5/home/andrewc

 ```bash